-The front façade must be constructed using a mixture of at least 2 external building materials, any one of which must not make up more than 80% of the façade
+The front façade must be constructed using a mixture of at least 3 external building materials (as set out below), any one of which must not make up more than 60% of the façade.

-This calculation does not include any openings (i.e. doors, including the garage door, windows etc.)
+This calculation does not include any openings (i.e. doors, including the Garage door, windows etc.)